NJSBA 2025 Virtual Spring Conference

 10:40 a.m. - 12:30 p.m.

-Memory on Trial - Plenary Session
+Memory on Trial - Plenary Session for Lawyers in Every Kind of Practice

-Steve Easton, the trial lawyer and award-winning teacher who has brought many innovative programs to NJICLE, will present a new and impactful litigation program.
+Steve Easton, the trial lawyer and award-winning teacher who has brought many innovative programs to NJICLE, will present a new and impactful program.

 Speaker: